fkhadra/react-toastify-doc/docs/index.md

 - Super easy to customize
 - RTL support
 - Swipe to close 👌
+- Can choose swipe direction
+- Super easy to use an animation of your choice
 - Can display a react component inside the toast!
 - Has ```onOpen``` and ```onClose``` hooks.
 Both can access the props passed to the react component rendered inside the toast
 - Can remove a toast programmatically